Tom-R-Leppard/SNA_Workshop/README.md

 ## ORIENTATION
 This Github reposotiry has multiple materials ranging from basic introductory to more advanced methods.
 It is all free for your use.
 However, I, you instructor, will direct you to which files we will be using for the workshop you are attending.

 You will be using R script and quarto documents in this workshop.
 If you are unfamiliar with these, terms, no worries!
-Just click on the folder in the main [Github repo](https://github.com/Tom-R-Leppard/SNA_Workshop ) page marked "script files" and download the files for the workshop you are taking.
+Just click on the folder in the main [Github repo](https://github.com/Tom-R-Leppard/SNA_Workshop ) page to download the files for the workshop you are taking.

 ## GETTING STARTED
 To get going, you will need to download R and Rstudio.
 Please follow [these slides](https://docs.google.com/presentation/d/e/2PACX-1vQ2tUVmEaI9ZYzbodrtJLYKMmeswqOo5T2fsShbQl4Rbu1D-SMjGBcJp2q07cl8v2KapSLNeZKpnkjo/pub?start=false&loop=false&delayms=3000&slide=id.g30e7f92037d_0_12) written by Jeanne McLure to do so.